 Botanical or plant-based insect repellents tend to lack the staying power of DEET, Dr. Berson says.
 But, if you don't mind reapplying more frequently, this isn't necessarily a problem.

 Gray points to oil of lemon eucalyptus, which is derived from the leaves of lemon eucalyptus trees, as your best option.
-He adds that products containing catnip oil and oil of citronella can work well, too.
+He adds that products with catnip oil and oil of citronella can work well, too.

 3. The Right Concentration